BirkhoffLee/BirkhoffLee/README.md

 ### Hola!
 This is [Birkhoff](https://birkhoff.me). 👋

 I'm a backend developer at [jsDelivr](https://www.jsdelivr.com) and currently a CS undergrad at National Taiwan Normal University.
 I love contributing to the open-source community, working with people around the globe to solve problems!
-I also love writing about computers on my [blog](https://blog.birkhoff.me) and [AzureTar](https://azuretar.com/).
+I also write about computers on my [blog](https://blog.birkhoff.me) and [AzureTar](https://azuretar.com/).

 * 🔨 Skills: Node.js, Docker, Kubernetes, Linux
 * 🌍 Languages: English (UK), Chinese (Taiwan) and español.